lbeder/slowkey/README.md

           Specifies the number of most recent checkpoints to keep, while automatically deleting older ones [default: 1] --checkpoint <CHECKPOINT>
-          Path to an existing checkpoint from which to resume the derivation process --base64
+          Path to an existing checkpoint from which to resume the derivation process --interactive
+          Input checkpoint data interactively (instead of providing the path to an existing checkpoint) --base64
           Show the result in Base64 (in addition to hex) --base58